Steven Horsford: 2022

 Horsford won reelection in 2022.
 He ran unopposed in the Democratic primary.

 Horsford's wife, Sonya, expressed displeasure that Horsford was running for reelection despite having admitted to a decade-long affair with a former college student and intern, saying, "This election cycle, I will not be silent" and "We just want to heal and live the amazing lives we've been destined to live, free of lies, manipulation, and unbridled ambition."

 Horsford defeated Republican Sam Peters by a margin of about 5%.

+2024

+Horsford won reelection in 2024.
+He ran unopposed in the Democratic primary.
+Horsford defeated John Lee, former mayor of North Las Vegas by a margin of about 8%.

+2026

+Horsford is the current Democratic nominee in District 4.
+He faces the Republican nominee Cody Whipple, a small business owner.
+House race ratings classify the race as "Likely Democratic."

 Tenure

-Horsford's first two-year term began on January 3, 2013.
-He did not resign from the Nevada Senate, as it would not be in session before the end of his term on February 4, 2013.
-He is a member of the House Progressive Caucus, and the only caucus member to support the September 30, 2013, continuing resolution that contained a one-year delay of the Affordable Care Act's individual mandate.
+Horsford took office for his first two-year term on January 3, 2013, and after losing re-election in 2014, he returned to the House in 2019.
+He is a member of the House Progressive Caucus, and was the only caucus member to support the September 30, 2013, continuing resolution that contained a one-year delay of the Affordable Care Act's individual mandate.
+He sits on the Committee on Ways and Means.

-Horsford voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.